PennyLaneAI/catalyst/README.md

 ## Installation

-Catalyst has been tested on Linux operating systems and the Python frontend is available as an easy-to-install Python binary via `pip`.
+Catalyst has been tested on Linux operating systems and the Python frontend and C++ binaries are available as an easy-to-install Python binary via `pip`.
 The only requirements to use Catalyst via Python is [PennyLane](https://pennylane.ai) and [Python](https://www.python.org)  3.8 or higher.